oracle-livelabs/database/odb-21c/dba-essentials/manage-schema-objects/manage-program-code/manage-program-code.md

 -   Create an invalid PL/SQL procedure
 -   Validate invalid schema objects in the procedure

-In this lab you will use Database Actions to validate invalid Schema objects.
-You will create a new PL/SQL procedure and also change the table that is referenced in the procedure.
-Estimated Time: 30 minutes

-**Background**
-As a database administrator (DBA), you may be asked to revalidate schema objects that have become invalid.
-Schema objects (such as triggers, procedures, or views) can be invalidated when changes are made to objects on which they depend.
-For example, if a PL/SQL procedure contains a query on a table and you modify table columns that are referenced in the query, then the PL/SQL procedure becomes invalid.
-You revalidate schema objects by compiling them.

 ### Objectives

 Create an invalid PL/SQL procedure and validate the invalid schema objects in the procedure.